vojtiikxdd/Jump-of-Bohemia/README.md

 - As art style, we chose pixelart, because it's easy to make and reffers to game nam ed Jump King.
 Art was done in app named Piskel

 ## Running the game
-- You can run the game by downloading JumpOfBohemia.exe file and running it.
-Game is not completed and not fully working, but you can move, jump and enter another scenes.
-Accessing menu by clicking ESC is not available
+- You can run the game by downloading JumpOfBohemia.exe file, located in folder ***final***, and running the *.exe* file.
+Game is not completed, you can move, jump and enter another scenes.
+You can access ingame menu by clicking ESC

 ## Instructions for Starting the Game
 - Open the Main Menu, then press the Play button to enter the game.